Turkish leader backs boycott of French goods over cartoon row

 "I am calling to all my citizens from here to never help French brands or buy them," Erdogan said.

-The Turkish president has made similar boycott calls in the past, including an appeal not to buy U.S. electronic goods in 2018 that was not followed through.
+In Turkey, French autos are among the highest selling cars, and French-Turkish bilateral trade overall was worth nearly $15 billion last year.
+The Turkish president has made similar boycott calls in the past, including an appeal not to buy U.S. electronic goods in 2018 which was not followed through.

 The row has its roots in a knife attack outside a French school on Oct.
 16 in which an 18-year-old man of Chechen origin beheaded Samuel Paty, a 47-year-old teacher who had shown pupils cartoons of Mohammad in a civics lesson on freedom of speech.

-The cartoons first appeared many years ago in the satirical magazine Charlie Hebdo, whose Paris office was attacked in 2015 by gunmen who killed 12 people.
+The cartoons had initially appeared years ago in the satirical magazine Charlie Hebdo, whose Paris editorial office was attacked in 2015 by gunmen who killed 12 people.

-Since the beheading, the caricatures have been projected onto a building in one city and people displayed them at protests around the country.
+Since the beheading, the caricatures were projected onto the facade of a building in one city and people displayed them at protests around the country.
 Macron said he would redouble efforts to stop conservative Islamic beliefs subverting French values.

-Several of France's partners in the European Union rallied round the French leader.
+Several of France's partners in the European Union rallied round on Monday.

-Italian Prime Minister Giuseppe Conte said Erdogan's remarks about Macron were unacceptable.
+Italian Prime Minister Giuseppe Conte, in a Twitter post, said Erdogan's remarks directed at Macron were unacceptable.

-"Full solidarity with the President @EmmanuelMacron," Conte wrote on Twitter.
+"Full solidarity with the President @EmmanuelMacron" Conte wrote.
 "Personal invective does not help the positive agenda that the EU wants to pursue with Turkey."

-(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Giles Elgood)
+(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Peter Graff)

 ((email@example.com; +33 1 49 49 52 07;))